-- Provide students with opportunities to employ evidence from sources and artifacts to explain concepts to themselves and their peers - Prompt students to explain evidence gathered from historical sources which they have sourced, contextualized and corroborated with other sources - Prepare students to present information, findings, and arguments in a clear, organized, and coherent manner
+- Provide students with opportunities to employ evidence from sources and artifacts to explain concepts to themselves and their peers - Prompt students to explain evidence gathered from historical sources which they have sourced, contextualized and corroborated with other sources

-ESSENTIAL 4 PRACTICE 4
+Prepare students to present information, findings, and arguments in a clear, organized, and coherent manner

-MAXIMIZE STUDENT OWNERSHIP OF LEARNING
+ESSENTIAL 4 MAXIMIZE STUDENT OWNERSHIP OF LEARNING PRACTICE

-This practice aligns with the Standards for Mathematical Practice and Instructional Practice Guide (IPG) 3: Provide all students with opportunities to exhibit mathematical practices while engaging with the content of the lesson.
+Mathematics Content-Specific Examples

-LEAP modules support teachers in planning and implementing instruction that engages students in meaningful cognitive work and that moves them toward higher-level understanding of complex mathematical concepts.
+Essential Practice ExamplesThis practice aligns with the Standards for Mathematical Practice and Instructional Practice Guide (IPG) 3: Provide all students with opportunities to exhibit mathematical practices while engaging with the content of the lesson.
+Deap Module Examples LEAP modul implementin in meaning towards hig mathematic --- ---------------------------- -- lles support teachers in planning and ing instruction that engages students ful cognitive work and that moves them gher-level understanding of complex ical concepts.

-- Make sense of problems and persevere in solving them (e.g., analyze givens, constraints, relationships, and goals and change course if necessary in order to solve complex problems) - Reason abstractly and quantitatively (e.g., both decontextualize problems by representing them symbolically and contextualize problems by attending to the meaning of symbols) - Construct viable mathematical arguments (e.g., make logical conjectures, justify conclusions, and respond to the arguments of others) - Model with mathematics (e.g., apply mathematics to solve real-world problems) - Use appropriate tools strategically (e.g., use technological tools to explore and deepen understanding of concepts) - Attend to precision (e.g., provide carefully formulated explanations, examine claims, and make explicit use of definitions) - Look for and make sense of mathematical structure (e.g., discern patterns) - Look for and express regularity in repeated reasoning (e.g., notice if calculations are repeated and look both for general methods and for problem-solving efficiencies)
+- For example, students: - Make sense of problems and persevere in solving them (e.g., analyze givens, constraints, relationships, and goals and change course if necessary in order to solve complex problems) - · Reason abstractly and quantitatively (e.g., both decontextualize problems by representing them symbolically and contextualize problems by attending to the meaning of symbols) - · Construct viable mathematical arguments (e.g., make logical conjectures, justify conclusions, and respond to the arguments of others) - Model with mathematics (e.g., apply mathematics to solve real-world problems) - Use appropriate tools strategically (e.g., use technological tools to explore and deepen - understanding of concepts) · Attend to precision (e.g., provide carefully formulated explanations, examine claims, and make explicit use of definitions) - · Look for and make sense of mathematical structure (e.g., discern patterns) - · Look for and express regularity in repeated reasoning (e.g., notice if calculations are repeated and look both for general methods and for problem-solving efficiencies)